Overview

 • The Softmax classifier offers a fundamentally different perspective from hinge loss.
 While SVM loss enforces a margin-based separation, the Softmax classifier interprets scores in a probabilistic framework (Bishop, 2006), providing outputs that can be directly interpreted as probabilities.
 This makes it especially attractive in tasks where calibrated confidence estimates are important.

 • The idea is to take the unbounded raw scores (logits) produced by the model, and transform them into a normalized probability distribution over all possible classes.
-This is achieved using the Softmax function.

 The Softmax Function